 As with Administration policy decisions, Asad's likely eventual victory in the conflict runs counter to long-stated congressional preferences and thus complicates appropriation, authorization, and sanctions decisions.
-Principal questions for Congress for the future may concern the extent and nature of conditions Congress places on U.S. engagement with the Asadled government and on the expenditure of U.S. funds for programs in Asad-controlled areas.
+Principal questions for Congress for the future may concern the extent and nature of conditions Congress places on U.S. engagement with the Asad-led government and on the expenditure of U.S. funds for any remaining U.S. programs in Asad-controlled areas.